yaronf/I-D/STAR/draft-ietf-acme-star.md

 Immediately after the order expires, the server MUST respond with 403 (Forbidden) to any requests to the certificate endpoint.
 The response SHOULD provide additional information using a problem document {{RFC7807}} with type "urn:ietf:params:acme:error:recurrentOrderExpired".

+## Negotiate unauthenticated GET
+{: #certificate-get-nego }

+In order to enable the name delegation workflow defined in
+{{I-D.sheffer-acme-star-request}} as well as to increase the reliability of the STAR ecosystem (see {{dependability}} for details), this document defines a mechanism that allows a server to advertise support for accessing certificate resources via unauthenticated GET (instead of, or in addition to, POST-as-GET), and a client to enable this service with per-Order granularity.

+Specifically, a server states its availability to grant unauthenticated access to a client's Order certificate(s) by setting the star-allow-certificate-get key to true in the meta field of the Directory object:

+- star-allow-certificate-get (optional, boolean): If this field is present and set to true, the server allows GET requests to certificate URLs.

+A client states her will to access the issued certificate(s) via unauthenticated GET by adding a recurrent-certificate-get key to her Order and setting it to true.

+- recurrent-certificate-get (optional, boolean): If this field is present and set to true, the client requests the server to allow unauthenticated GET to the certificate(s) associated with this Order.

+If the server accepts the request, it MUST reflect the key in the Order.
+If it doesn't, it SHOULD return an error response.

 # Operational Considerations

 ## Short Term and the Impact of Skewed Clocks